-In previous blogs, ‘how much information is too much’ was discussed in detail along with how the supply chain can be compromised with inappropriate discussion which crosses lines.
-This is a follow-up with more detailed examples for further clarity, and more within the context of how much information should be presented on professional profiles.
+In previous blogs, ‘how much information is too much’ was discussed in detail along with how callers can compromise the supply chain with an inappropriate discussion which crosses lines.
+This article is a follow-up with more detailed examples for further clarity, and more within the context of how much information to include on professional profiles.

-There will be a tendency to use details of employer’s clients to bolster the profile, but the message is clear, if you are willing to use your employer’s clients now to find a new job, you will most likely use your new employer’s clients in the future.
-This appears to be more of a problem in IT than in other sectors and is certainly an issue in IT security.
+There will be a tendency to use details of employer’s clients to bolster your profile, but the message is clear, if you are willing to use your employer’s clients now to find a new job, you will most likely use your new employer’s clients in the future.
+This problem is significant in IT and is undoubtedly an issue in IT security.
 Here are some non-IT examples for illustration:

-- Taxi Driver – if someone was a taxi driver for 5 years and they were applying for a new job, they would be expected to state the dates they were a taxi driver, the company they worked for or alternatively say they were a self-employed taxi driver.
-A taxi driver would obviously not be expected to list clients or journeys.
-Doing so would be neither practical nor appropriate.
-This is unlikely to ever happen but does illustrate the point.
+- Taxi Driver – if someone was a taxi driver for five years and they were applying for a new job, an employer would expect them to state the dates they were a taxi driver, and either the name of the taxi firm or that they were a self-employed taxi driver.
+Nobody would expect a taxi driver list clients or journeys.
+Doing so would neither be practical nor appropriate.
+A taxi driver is unlikely to do this, but it does illustrate the point.

-- Recruitment Agent – similar example, a recruitment agent would not be expected to provide details of companies for which they recruit or people they have helped find work.
-Start date and end date is sufficient along with details of the work, such as specific domains of expertise.
-Willingness to disclose current employer’s clients illustrates the likelihood of disclosing future employer’s clients.
+- Recruitment Agent – a similar example, an employer would not expect a recruiter to provide details of companies for which they recruit or people they have helped find work.
+Start date and end date is sufficient along with details of the job, such as specific domains of expertise.
+Willingness to disclose current employer’s clients illustrates the likelihood of revealing future employer’s clients.

-- Solicitors would not list their clients but would name the solicitors’ firm.
+- Solicitors would not list their clients but would name the firm as their employer

 Contracts of employment include confidentiality clauses, and separate non-disclosure agreements are often required.